nvta2/icwmp/README.md

         set_notif [path-expr] [notification]    => set parameter notifications
 ```
 > Note: icwmpd CLI is a debug utility and hence it is advised to use for debug and development purpose only.
+> icwmpd CLI utility is independent of icwmpd daemon.

 icwmp CLI command success result is displayed in the terminal as following: